ArttuLe/ot-harjoitustyo/documents/ApplicationArchitechture.md

 # Architechture of the application

+## Structure of the application

 ![](./photos/class_diagram.png)

+## Logic of the program

-## Core funtionalities described as sequence diagrams
+## Core functionalities described as sequence diagrams

 ### Opening a sudoku to solve